mnot/I-D/http-encryption-encoding/draft.md

 salt:

-: The "salt" parameter contains a base64 URL-encoded bytes that is used as salt in deriving a unique content encryption key (see {{derivation}}).
+: The "salt" parameter contains a base64 URL-encoded octets that is used as salt in deriving a unique content encryption key (see {{derivation}}).
 The "salt" parameter MUST be present, and MUST be exactly 16 octets long.
 The "salt" parameter MUST NOT be reused for two different messages that have the same content encryption key; generating a random nonce for each message ensures that reuse is highly unlikely.